Menindee, New South Wales: Population

+Schools

+Menindee Central School serves K-12.

 Geography

 The village of Menindee sits on a sandhill above the floodplain on the north bank of the Darling River.
 The sand dunes and sand plains of the area are characterised by light-textured red sand and loams which are susceptible to wind erosion.
 The floodplain is characterised by a grey cracking clay (black soil) supporting open woodlands dominated by black box trees.

 The Kinchega National Park is situated on the western edge of town.

 Natural environment

 Menindee nightshade

 The threatened Menindee nightshade (Solanum karsense) is named after the Menindee region, one of the locations where it is known to occur.
 It is a grey-green downy forb with spines scattered along the stems, bearing purple flowers (typically solanum-type) in spring.
 The Menindee nightshade is restricted to the far south-western plains of NSW, mainly in the area between the Darling and Lachlan rivers, along the Darling between Menindee and Wilcannia, and across to Broken Hill.
 It has been recorded from Kinchega National Park near Menindee.